excaeruleo/Fruit_Classification/README.md

 The main libraries that are required for this project are matplotlib, numpy, pandas, collections, seaborn, pylab, and matplotlib.pyplot for the first part, and sci-kit learn for the second part.

 More things to note are that I did have trouble running the program on WSL distribution with Python 3.10.8.
 The program only worked when I used Python 3.8.10.

+Screenshots of the bar graph, box plot, histogram, scatter matrix, 4-class classification, and accuracy graph have also been provided for visual reference.